enspirit/wlang/README.md

 # What is _wlang_ ?

-_wlang_ is a simple, powerful, robust and secure <b>code generation</b>/<b>templating engine</b>
-(at least, authors hope so ;-) Motivation for it can be found at http://www.revision-zero.org/wlang.
-It's main aim is to help you creating web pages, sql queries, ruby code (that is, generating code in general) without having to worry too much about html entities encoding, sql back quoting, string escaping and the like.
+WLang is a general-purpose *code generation*/*templating engine*.
+It's main aim is to help you generating web pages, sql queries, ruby code (that is, generating code in general) without having to worry too much about html entities encoding, sql back quoting, string escaping and the like.
 WLang proposes a generic engine that you can extend to fit your needs.
-It also proposes standard instantiations of this engine for common tasks such as creating SQL queries, instantiating web pages, etc.
+It also proposes standard instantiations of this engine for common tasks such as creating SQL queries, instantiating web pages, and so on.

 Basic concepts and usage is illustrated below.
 Also have a look at the [detailed specification](http://blambeau.github.com/wlang).